openwallet-foundation/askar-wrapper-javascript/packages/askar-shared/README.md

 # Askar Shared

-This package does not contain any functionality, just the classes and types that wrap around the native NodeJS / React Native functionality
+This package does not contain any functionality, just the classes and types that wrap around the native NodeJS / React Native functionality.

+See the [project README](https://github.com/openwallet-foundation/askar-wrapper-javascript) for version compatability between Askar and this JavaScript Wrapper.

 ## Platform independent setup